Skip to main content

 If you read one thing this year, read our Common Module guide.
 It covers every Standard and Advanced student in the state.

 The Common Module is the most-marked piece of HSC English writing in the state because every student writes one essay on it in Paper 1 Section 2.
-The module's key rubric words are individual and collective human experiences, anomalies and paradoxes in human behaviour, and considered personal response.
+The module's key rubric words are individual and collective human experiences, anomalies and paradoxes in human behaviour, and the call to formulate a considered response and express a personal perspective.
 Top-band responses engage with each of these explicitly.

 Module A: same paper, two very different studies